-The Spring Valley Area Chapter covers the northeastern part of Pierce County and part of southeastern St. Croix County.
-Members meet three or four times annually.
-The chapter’s major emphasis is collecting the history of its area and making it available to people through the Spring Valley Public Library.
-It supports various projects of historical interest and has published All our Yesterdays, a series of seven books recording the area’s history and personal reminiscences.
-Copies are available for purchase at the PCHA office.
+The Spring Valley Area Special Interest Group covers the northeastern part of Pierce County and part of southeastern St. Croix County.
+It’s few members meet occasionally.
+The chapter’s major emphasis is collecting the history of it’s area and making it available to people through the Spring Valley Public Library.
+It supports various projects of historical interest.
+Doug Blegin has written two books about Spring Valley.
+They are available for purchase at the Spring Valley Drug Store.
 Small and friendly, the chapter always welcomes new members.

 Contact: Reta Sanford at 715-425-6954 or RetaS@att.net

-No formal chapter meetings are being held, but members support PCHA activities such as the spring 100-Mile Garage Sale, the Freier Schoolhouse opening at the Pierce County Fair, and information gathering for various River Falls history events and projects.
+The River Falls Special Interest Group no longer has formal chapter meetings, but members support PCHA activities such as the spring 100-Mile Garage Sale, the Freier Schoolhouse opening at the Pierce County Fair, and information gathering for various River Falls history events and projects.